iyengarlekha/midterm-prep-1/README.md

    ((a .
 3) (b .
 1) (c .
 4) (d .
 2))
    ```

-1. Write a Scheme function `drop` that drops every n-the element from
+1. Write a Scheme function `drop` that drops every n-th element from
    a list

    ```scheme